-I admit that I don’t feel well each time I hear the word “ Islamic” before the world “attack” or whatever is related within these words.
+I admit that I don’t feel well each time I hear the word “ Islamic” before the word “attack” or whatever is related to these words.
 Today attack in Mali is another quick example to the world’s hypocrisy.
 Sometimes, even if the victims are still Europeans or Americans, the fact that they are in the other part of the world where violence is becoming a norm, the world doesn’t react the same.
-I understand that it would be confusing to raise a flag of a country to victims who are not citizens to that country but the victims in France were all French?
+I understand that it would be confusing to raise a flag of a country to victims who are not citizens of that country but the victims in France were all French?

-This is just a flying thought.
+This is just a fleeting thought.

 It wasn’t much of a surprise to me later when I read about the French government decision in allowing 30 or 40 thousand refugees as a response to the terror attacks.
 It was a real moment of pride.
 And somehow, this took me to this feeling of how our world is becoming unified.
 If the French government decided to behave like the Israeli government for instance, by revenging and making sanctions and all those Israeli collective punitive actions, the situation would have just went to the worse.
-By doing this, the French government actually put those people into a corner.
-There is this important factor that we are all missing here.
-All of us “spectaculars”.
-The indirect support these people have from oppressed marginalized people around the globe.
+By doing this, the French government put those people into a corner.
+There is this critical factor that we are all missing here.
+All of us “spectaculars.”
+The indirect support these people have from oppressed, marginalized people around the globe.

 But somewhere, going back to the beginning …

 If you cannot sympathize with another Muslim, how can you be genuine in your sympathy with the French in this case?
-If you believe that this “other” Muslim is deserving to die because of his “different” ways in believing in the same religion you hold, how can anyone believe that you really felt the sorrow in the killings of the “French” people.
+If you believe that this “other” Muslim is deserving to die because of his “different” ways in believing in the same religion you hold, how can anyone believe that you felt the sorrow in the killings of the “French” people?

 Why do we have to prove that we are not like that?

 I have to admit, each time I see a profile picture of a Palestinian, an Egyptian, an Arab, any Arab with the French flag I feel like, and it’s time to block.
-If we are a nation that lacks empathy with its own people, how can we ever be believed with our emotions towards the others, that we believe that they are in their very best “infidels”?
+If we are a nation that lacks empathy with its people, how can we ever be believed with our emotions towards the others, that we think that they are in their very best “infidels”?

-There is so much that needs to be changed within the Islamic structure of education, that should start by burning all Islamic teaching books except the Qur’an, and start reading it and contemplating about life and islam within it.
+There is so much that needs to be changed within the Islamic structure of education, that should start by burning all Islamic teaching books except the Qur’an, and start reading it and contemplating about life and Islam within it.
 The more we work on this, the less complicate Islam will appear.
-The closer we get to a God that truly is a Creator.
+The closer we get to a God that indeed is a Creator.
 No a God that is prejudiced and full of rage.

-I feel sorry for the victims of today in Mali, and a few days ago in Nigeria, and the daily victims in Syria, Iraq, and elsewhere where we don’t bother to even see.
+I feel sorry for the victims of today in Mali, and a few days ago in Nigeria, and the daily victims in Syria, Iraq, and elsewhere where we don’t bother even to see.

 I want to apologize for the continuous deterioration of the Muslim mind of today.
 I apologize for the ignorance that is so intensely built inside Muslim minds of today.

-God said in the Quran: “Allah will not change the condition of a people until they change what is in themselves”.
+God said in the Quran: “Allah will not change the condition of a people until they change what is in themselves.”